- Bite-sized Trips

 Brief history of tourism in Cuba

-Policy changes in 1999, however, meant American citizens were allowed to travel legally to Cuba so long as they fit within certain complicated (and constantly changing) criteria.
+Policy changes in 1999, however, meant American citizens were allowed to travel legally to Cuba as long as they met certain complicated (and constantly changing) criteria.

 In the past decade, in particular, tourism in Cuba has boomed and it has welcomed huge numbers of visitors from around the world, eager to see the unique culture and natural beauty of this island nation.